CHH/CHH.github.io/_posts/2012-07-24-php-socket-programming.md

    socket, which is internal to the operating system's network stack.
 Slightly more efficient, because no network interface is involved.

+You can read more about the supported socket transports for `stream_socket_` functions [in the Manual][socket_transports].

-A simple example for making an HTTP request:
+Here's a simple example for making an HTTP request:

     <?php

     $addr = gethostbyname("www.example.com");

     $client = stream_socket_client("tcp://$addr:80", $errno, $errorMessage);

     if ($client === false) {